 Hungry?
 You soon will be!
 Baking remains a popular traditional activity in many Norwegian households.
 Let's take a closer look at the most popular traditional cakes served up in Norway.

 I think we can all agree, cakes are awesome!
-One of the great joys of travelling is discovering new foods, and cakes are one of those areas that really allow us to zoom in on a country's culture.
+One of the great joys of travelling is discovering new foods.
+Cakes are one of those things that really allow us to zoom in on a country's culture.
 I'm delighted to say that Norway is no exception!

 I do see a lot of similarities between ‘cake culture' in Britain and Norway.
 But then who doesn't love sitting down with a slice of cake a cup of coffee?